Project: Water Billboard

 City: Lima, Peru

 The UTEC Water Billboard was originally created as a partnership between UTEC and the ad agency Mayo DraftFCB to show how engineering skills can benefit society and inspire local youth to consider a career in engineering.
-The billboards have been recognized as the first in the world to transform the air’s humidity into drinking water, and have become a model of resourceful ways to repurpose existing infrastructure for new beneficial use in the city.
+The billboards have been recognized as the first in the world to be repurposed to convert the air’s humidity into drinking water, and have become a model of a resourceful way to leverage extra abilities from existing infrastructure for new beneficial use in the city.